radar/ryanbigg.com/_posts/2021-04-29-finding-a-new-contract-gig.markdown

 What I find out here is a few things:

+* Are you okay with me working only 4 days a week?
+* Are you okay with me working remotely from Warrnambool, Victoria?
+* Are you okay with me not being able to come into your office, ever?
 * What's the project?
 * How is it helping to improve the world?
 * What's the potential duration of our engagement?